Lucsantosg/CloudLogAnalysis/security/grant_permissions.md

 In the {{site.data.keyword.Bluemix}}, you can assign one or more roles to users.
 These roles define what tasks are enabled for that user to work with the {{site.data.keyword.loganalysisshort}} service.
 {:shortdesc}

+**Note:**

+* To grant a user permissions to manage logs or view account logs, you must have permissions to assign policies to other users in the account, or you must be the account owner.
+If you are not the account owner, you must have an IAM policy with editor, operator, or administrator role.
+* To grant a user permissions to view logs in a space, you must have permissions in the organization and space to assign the user a Cloud Foundry role that describes the actions that this user can do with the {{site.data.keyword.loganalysisshort}} service in that space.

 ## Assign an IAM policy to a user through the {{site.data.keyword.Bluemix_notm}} UI
 {: #grant_permissions_ui_account}

-To grant a user permissions to view and manage account logs, you must add a policy for that user that describes the actions that this user can do with the {{site.data.keyword.loganalysisshort}} service in the account.
-Only account owners can assign individual policies to users.

-In {{site.data.keyword.Bluemix_notm}}, complete the following steps to grant a user permissions to work with the {{site.data.keyword.loganalysisshort}} service:
+Complete the following steps to grant a user permissions to work with the {{site.data.keyword.loganalysisshort}} service:

 1. Log in to the {{site.data.keyword.Bluemix_notm}} console.